quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 treatment.
 It also discusses how common network management practices will be impacted by QUIC.

-Note that network management is not a one-size-fits-all endeavour: practices considered necessary or even mandatory within enterprise networks with certain compliance requirements, for example, would be impermissible on other networks without those requirements.
+Of course, network management is not a one-size-fits-all endeavour: practices considered necessary or even mandatory within enterprise networks with certain compliance requirements, for example, would be impermissible on other networks without those requirements.
 This document therefore does not make any specific recommendations as to which practices should or should not be applied; for each practice, it describes what is and is not possible with the QUIC transport protocol as defined.

+QUIC is at the moment very much a moving target.
+This document refers the state of the QUIC working group drafs as well as to changes under discussion, via issues and pull requests in GitHub current as of the time of writing.

 ## Notational Conventions